Cloudmappr/atlas/README.md

 Structure one to many Backup : "resides in"
 Structure one to many Renderer: "displayed in" Structure one to many Element : "contains"
-Structure one to many Webhook : "creates"
+Structure one to many Webhook : "sends"
-Element one to many StructureMap : "present in" Structure one to many StructureMap : "represented by"
+Structure one to many StructureMap : "represented by" Element one to many StructureMap : "present in"

 Element one to one or zero Record : "may have"
 Element one to many ElementLink : "source links"